uvarc/rc-website/content/userinfo/hpc/ood/_index.md

 ## Command Line Interface (Shell)
 To open a conventional command line terminal window, click on the `Clusters` drop-down menu and select `Rivanna Shell Access`.
 A new tab opens that provides a Bash command line environment.
 This is similar to logging in through ssh but with the limitation that it cannot start graphical (X11) applications.
 You must use [FastX](/userinfo/hpc/logintools/fastx) for X11 applications such as the Matlab desktop.

+# Utilities

+In addition to interactive apps, UVARC offers several static applications found in the 'Utilities' dropdown menu on Open OnDemand.
+These applications serve as wrappers for existing bash commands and scripts users can run in the shell.

+## Disk Usage

+The Disk Usage app provides information on the remaining storage in each project directory available to the user, as well as in their `/home` and `/scratch` directories.
+Acting as a wrapper for the `hdquota` command, it displays the size and available storage in each quota.

+## Queue Status

+The Queue Status app provides detailed information on jobs queued and running in each partition.
+It acts as a wrapper for the `qlist` command and displays data on the total cores, free cores, jobs running, jobs pending, time limits, and SU charges for each partition.

+## Check Scratch For Purge

+According to [UVA RC policy](/2024/07/reinstatement-of-file-purging-of-personal-/scratch-files-on-afton-and-rivanna), files in the `/scratch` directory that have not been accessed for over 90 days will be permanently deleted or 'purged'.
+The Check Scratch For Purge app allows you to see which files are at risk of being purged and download a list of their filenames.
+It displays the output of the command `check-scratch-for-purge`.

+## Slurm Script Generator

+The Slurm Script Generator helps users write   Slurm scripts for their jobs.
+It is available on Open OnDemand and the [RC Website](/userinfo/hpc/slurm-script-generator/).
+This tool assists users in creating a Slurm script tailored to the specifications of a given job.
+It also calculates the estimated amount of Standard Units (SUs) needed to run the job.

 # Job Composer
 The Job Composer is an easy way to submit general-purpose jobs.
 You can copy pre-existing templates and modify them for your application, then submit a job at the click of a few buttons.
 It works with the File Explorer to allow you to upload or move files you need for your job, and to download your results.